Is Professional Photography Really Worth It?

 You might be thinking “I have a decent camera, I’ll take the original pictures myself!”
 And if you have the skills and the equipment, it’s a great way to cut costs.
 However, a flip-phone camera in a 20 -year-old phone isn’t going to represent your products well.
 Many modern-day smartphones have decent cameras for everyday use, but still pale in comparison to a trained eye using top-notch gear.

-For a professional, there’s more thought that goes into an image than deciding whether it should be portrait or landscape.
+For a professional photographer, there’s more thought that goes into an image than deciding whether it should be portrait or landscape.
 Ideal dpi, focal length, lens type, light and shadow, distance and angles, modelling and more are considered before a photo shoot.
 You’ll also get unmatched consistency in style which brings an air of cohesiveness and unity to your brand.

 Photographers have more skills than pointing and shooting, especially when people are involved.
 Take this experiment for example, where a real photographer and an actor took pictures of people and the difference in results.
 Getting the subject comfortable and in a good position can be tough.
 A good photographer is also well-versed in editing to make the end result look even better.
-Going through the results, choosing the best one, and modifying them without taking away the “realness” is a complicated task, but makes for a better final product.
+Going through the results, choosing the best one, and modifying them without taking away the “realness” is a complicated task.
+But makes for a better final product.

 When thinking about paying for a photographer, just keep this mantra in mind: For your site they delight, and for social you don’t shell.